Deforestation by continent: Japan

-Yoichi Kuroda sketches a history and current outline of 'large scale land and landscape destruction' here.
-See also Mudslides and Erosion.
+Yoichi Kuroda sketches a history and current outline of 'large scale land and landscape destruction' due to industrial timber and paper demands.

 North Asia

 Russia

 Russia has the largest area of forests of any country on Earth, with around 12 million km2 of boreal forest, larger than the Amazon rainforest.
 Russia's forests contain 55% of the world's conifers and represent 11% of biomass on Earth.
 It is estimated that 20,000 km2 are deforested each year.
 Areas nearer to China are most affected, as it is the main source for timber.
 Deforestation in Russia is particularly damaging as the forests have a short growing season due to extremely cold winters and therefore take longer to recover.